IITMBSMLOps/Resources/AI_USAGE_DOCUMENT_TEMPLATE.md

     - Shared Chat Link :
     - Notes (optional) :

-*If a tool does not support link sharing, please specify and paste prompt-response logs in Section 3.*
+*If a tool does not support link sharing, please specify and paste prompt-response logs in next Section*

 ---

-## 3️⃣ Prompts and Responses Used
+## Prompts and Responses Used
 > Include **all prompts** that contributed to solving the exam tasks

 > Include **all responses** in case of public share links are not available to share